 Individuality is showcased in various ways throughout the entire game.
-Sound-wise, players can start "humming" at any point by the press of a button and can build their own "sound" by arranging different chips together that inherently says something about them as individuals.
+Sound-wise, players can start "humming" at any point by the press of a button and can build their own "sound" by arranging different chips together that will inherently reflect something about them as individuals.

-2.2 informative sounds
+2.2 Informative Sounds

-Each chips have a distinct sound associated to it.
+Each chip have a distinct sound associated to it.
 Combining multiple chips will often produce a mix of those sounds when the corresponding action is performed.
 Enemies also have unique sound that help distinguish them.
-Finally, Transistor features an extended collection of sfx to convey important gameplay information : cooldown refilled, hurt sound, ability unavailable etc.
+Finally, Transistor features an extended collection of sfx that convey important gameplay information : cooldown refilled, hurt sound, ability unavailable etc.

-2.3 conveying gameplay
+2.3 Conveying Gameplay

-The entire Soundscape changes when players enter TURN() mode : everything gets muffled, the music becomes quieter and an extra humming melody can be heard.
-Transistor also features evolving boss music, amping up tension until the very end.
+The entire Soundscape changes when players enter TURN() mode : everything gets muffled, the music becomes quieter and an extra humming melody starts playing.
+Transistor also features evolving boss music, amping up tension until the very end of hard encounters.